bbales/ToneMon/README.md

 #### Build-level Dependencies

+Node.js + npm are required to build this project.

 This project uses [WebPack](https://webpack.github.io/) to build/compile ES6 javascript.

 ##### Build Instructions

-Make sure to install the dependencies through npm before building.
+Make sure to install the dependencies through npm before building:
+`npm install`

+To build:
-To build: `npm run build`
+`npm run build`

-For development (create a server on localhost): `npm run watch`
+For development (create a server on localhost):
+`npm run watch`